Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 Answer: By showing his regret and helplessness, the poet makes readers feel sympathy for his situation.

 Q11.
-How is the son’s perspective shown?
+How is the son’s perspective shown according to the poem “Father to Son” by Elizabeth Jennings?

 Answer: The son speaks briefly, revealing his confusion and emotional struggle, showing that he also suffers.